 This page is run by the Washington State Department of Ecology and serves as a resource hub for those closely following 6PPD.
 In addition to this page, we include links to other pages that are relevant to 6PPD below.
 For more general information about 6PPD, please visit our website.
+You can also join our email list to receive monthly updates about Ecology's 6PPD work.

 What is 6PPD?

 In 2020, researchers at the University of Washington-Tacoma, Washington State University, and additional collaborators identified the connection between car tires, 6PPD-quinone, and pre-spawn mortality in coho salmon.
-In response to this discovery, Ecology is taking action to protect humans and aquatic organisms from these chemicals, including closely monitoring ongoing research and conducting research of our own.
+In response to this discovery, Washington State is taking action to protect humans and aquatic organisms from these chemicals, including closely monitoring ongoing research and conducting research of our own.

 Department of Ecology

-Stormwater best management practices can help reduce the amount of 6PPD-q that makes its way into creeks and streams.
+Reducing stormwater pollution: Stormwater best management practices can help reduce the amount of 6PPD-q that makes its way into creeks and streams.
+Please visit our Stormwater Work Group page to review meeting agendas, notes, and presentations from the 6PPD Subgroup.

 The Department of Ecology is committed to providing people with disabilities access to information and services by meeting or exceeding the requirements of the Americans with Disabilities Act (ADA), Section 504 and 508 of the Rehabilitation Act, and Washington State Policy #188.